Maydit/royal-flush/README.md

 ---

-# How to Run Through Docker:
+# How to Run Through Docker

 1. Install docker by going to the [Docker download page](https://docs.docker.com/get-started/) and picking the installer that matches your operating system.
 2. Once docker is set up, run the following commands